Mount Baldy-Wrightwood in San Bernardino County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Mormon Pioneer Trail (approx. 2½ miles away); Lytle Creek Canyon (approx. 2½ miles away); Stoddard-Waite Monument (approx. 2.6 miles away); Sycamore Grove (approx. 4.9 miles away); Pioneer Women (approx. 5.2 miles away); Mormon Trail Monument (approx. 7 miles away); Las Flores Ranch Barn (approx. 8.3 miles away); Las Flores Ranch / Mojave Trail (approx. 8.4 miles away).
+Mormon Pioneer Trail (approx. 2½ miles away); Lytle Creek Canyon (approx. 2½ miles away); Stoddard-Waite Monument (approx. 2.6 miles away); Santa Fe and Salt Lake Trail (approx. 2.8 miles away); Sycamore Grove (approx. 4.9 miles away); Pioneer Women (approx. 5.2 miles away); Mormon Trail Monument (approx. 7 miles away); Las Flores Ranch Barn (approx. 8.3 miles away).

 More about this marker.
 The marker has been restored as of 12 October 2013 -- it is no longer missing.